MarkoSokser/Inform7-Jigsaw-game/story.md

 The description of the freedom door is "A green-painted steel door marked 'EXIT - FREEDOM'. [if locked]It's locked[otherwise]It stands unlocked, offering escape[end if]."

+The Exit Hallway is a room.
+The Exit Hallway is north of the freedom door.
+The description of the Exit Hallway is "You step through the green door and find yourself in a long, concrete hallway.
+At the far end, sunlight pours in from an open exit.
+You are free.

+[paragraph break]You limp forward, feeling the weight of every choice, every scar.
+But you survived.
+You made it out alive.

+[paragraph break]THE END

+(You chose freedom.)".

+After going to the Exit Hallway:
+	end the story saying "You escaped.
+You survived.
+But the scars remain.".

 The revenge door is a door.
 The revenge door is south of the Control Room.
 The revenge door is closed and locked.